MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 #### Create assessments based on recommendations for your org type

-Compliance Manager can indicate which assessments may be most relevant to your organization out of our library of over 300 templates.
-By providing some basic information about your organization's industry and locations, we can display suggested assessments and enable quick setup of assessments all at once.
-If you'd like to create one or more assessments at a time based on our recommendations, select **Add recommended assessments** from your **Assessments** page and follow these steps:
+Compliance Manager can indicate which assessments may be most relevant to your organization.
+When you provide basic information about your organization's industry and locations, we can recommend which templates to use from our library of over 300 templates.
+Simply choose among the recommended templates for quick setup of multiple assessments all at once.
+To create one or more assessments based on our recommendations, select **Add recommended assessments** from your **Assessments** page and follow these steps:
    - Select one or more industries that identify your organization, then select **Next**
    - Select one or more regions for your organization's location, then select **Next**
    - On the **Choose assessment** screen, select the dropdown arrow next to **Recommended templates** to see the list of assessments we think apply to your organization.
 Check the boxes next to the templates you want to use for creating assessments, then select **Next**.